Active Sites of Te-hyperdoped Silicon by Hard X-ray Photoelectron Spectroscopy

 We now consider the high-energy photoelectron diffraction (hXPD) patterns generated by emission from these chemically shifted species.
-The data have been acquired using time-of-flight momentum microscopy~\cite{medjanik2018} for the highest doped sample ''4.5 \%``.
+The data have been acquired using time-of-flight momentum microscopy~\cite{medjanik2018} for the highest doped sample ''4.5~\%``.
 For photoemission from a Si 2p core level a pattern of this kind is shown in Fig.~\ref{Fig:2}(d).
-Note that the photon energy was tuned to excite the electrons from the Si core level to the same $E_{kin}= 5690$~eV as from the Te 3d $\frac{5}{2}$ level.
+Note that the photon energy was tuned to excite the electrons from the Si core level to the same $E_{kin}= 5690$~eV as from the Te 3d$_{5/2}$ level.
 The Kikuchi bands of enhanced photoemission intensity as well as characteristic low-intensity trenches are well-described by electron diffraction calculations assuming a point-like emitter.~\cite{fedchenko2020} Since each pixel of these patterns is related to a full spectrum, albeit at reduced counting statistics, we can resolve the diffraction patterns for each chemical shift.
 These are shown in Fig.~\ref{Fig:2}(a-c) for Te 3d.
 Three distinct patterns are extracted by a pixel-by-pixel decomposition that extracts the intensities of three Gaussian peaks of equal widths and fixed positions.

 All patterns follow the four-fold symmetry of the Si(001) surface.
 The patterns have thus been symmetrised after checking the four-fold structure.
+The incidence of the photon beam was along the $k_x$ direction in these plots, or equivalently from $-k_x$ or $\pm k_y$ since the four-fold symmetrisation reduces the weak effect of directionality of the photon beam.
+The incidence angle was $78\deg$ from the surface normal and linearly polarised radiation was used.
 Pattern A is nearly featureless but the characteristic trenches parallel to the $k_x$ and $k_y$ axes are also seen in this pattern, at identical positions to the other patterns.
 Patterns B and C have a striking resemblance to emission from Si.
 For pattern C, this is expected as this binding energy region belongs to substitutional monomers.
 Pattern B is of highest intensity, but its overall contrast is further reduced, which will be discussed below.
 Note that the Kikuchi pattern is sensitive to a displacement of the emitter position with respect to the long range registered lattice site~\cite{winkelmann2013, fedchenko2020} and the monomer is located on the same high symmetry position as a Si atom.